drvitek/claude_code_autoignore/README.md

 ```

 This tool automates this conversion.
 More specifically, it can:
-1. Find all `.gitignore` files in a target directory, including handling nested .gitignore files.
+1. Find all `.gitignore` files in a target directory (including handling nested `.gitignore` files).
 2. Convert `.gitignore` patterns to Claude Code's `ignorePatterns` format
 3. Automatically run the appropriate `claude config set ignorePatterns` commands
 4. Track `.gitignore` changes to efficiently update only when needed